ManiNandadeep/dmhp-kpi/README.md

 - `cd backend/test`
 -  Change the bearer token in `expected.js` by copying and pasting the value attained by accessing the `/api/auth` route.
 - `npx mocha test.js` (Note: If `mocha` is installed globally,  `mocha test.js` will suffice.)
+-  Note: You can increase the test timeout by adding the `--timeout`` flag to the command.

 ## MySQL Setup